susantiyuni/precursor-retrieval/README.md

 ./run_metrics.sh
 ```

-This will generate detailed evaluation metrics (e.g., nDCG, Recall) for the reports.
+This will generate detailed evaluation metrics (e.g., nDCG, Recall) and save the reports in the output folder, with filenames starting with `eval_`.

 ### zbMATH Open KG Setting and Installation